Here you'll find directions to the clubs that host our events.

 Be organized to avoid disappointment!

-Please send in you entries to the NSW Pattern Flyers web site before the close of business on Wednesday the 11th of February.
+Please send in you entries to the NSW Pattern Flyers web site before the close of date.

-We look forward to seeing you all there for an 8.30 briefing.
+We look forward to seeing you all there for an 8.30 pilots briefing.